esesmuedgars/IdeaKit/README.md

 ### Re-creating Apple Photos layout and animations with compositional layout

 During WWDC 2019, Apple introduced declarative `UICollectionViewCompositionalLayout` API intending to simplify the development process of complex layouts in our applications.
-Learn how to re-creating Apple Photos application layout and animations in [tutorial](https://nemecek.be/blog/86/re-creating-apple-photos-layout-animations-with-compositional-layout) by [Filip Němeček](https://github.com/nemecek-filip).
+Learn how to re-create Apple Photos application layout and animations in [tutorial](https://nemecek.be/blog/86/re-creating-apple-photos-layout-animations-with-compositional-layout) by [Filip Němeček](https://github.com/nemecek-filip).

 ### How to scan images and perform text recognition in SwiftUI using VisionKit